fboender/scriptform/doc/MANUAL.md

 ## <a name="invocations">Invocations</a>

-Upon starting Scriptform, it will change the working directory to the path containing the form definition you've sepcified.
+Upon starting Scriptform, it will change the working directory to the path containing the form definition you've specified.
 It will read the form definition and perform some basic sanity checks to see if, for instance, the scripts you specified exist and are executable.

 There are multiple ways of running ScriptForm.
 This chapter outlines the various methods.
-They are listed in the order of least to most pruduction-ready.
+They are listed in the order of least to most production ready.

 ### <a name="invocations_foreground">Shell foreground</a>